ayoisaiah/f2/README.md

 ### Include directories

-By default, directories are exempted from the renaming operation.
-Use the `-D` flag to include them.
+Directories are exempted from the renaming operation by default.
+Use the `-d` or `--include-dir` flag to include them.

 *Original tree*: